A BPHZ Theorem in Configuration Space: Proof of Theorem

 For a better distinction, we assume two different parameters $\al$ for the moments and $\be$ for the derivatives so that we find ourselves in the situation of Lemma \ref{le:IRMomAndDev}.
 Then we have

-Setting $\al=\be$ and minimizing over this parameter, the three assertions follow. \end{proof} Let us next analyze the effect of the Taylor operations of a subgraph $\g\subseteq \G$ in various constellations regarding the IR-scaling of a subgraph $\la\subseteq \G$.
-Due to our simplification in the beginning of the proof, we only have to consider Taylor polynomials. \begin{lem} We have
+Setting $\al=\be$ and minimizing over this parameter, the three assertions follow. \end{proof} Next, let us analyze the effect of the Taylor operations of a subgraph $\g\subseteq \G$ in various constellations regarding the IR-scaling of a subgraph $\la\subseteq \G$.
+Due to our simplification in the beginning of the proof, we only have to consider Taylor polynomials. \begin{lemma} We have